tsani/ahvoda/README.md

 Setup
 =====

-Create a python3 virtualenv

-    virtualenv venv
-    source venv/bin/activate

-Build the app

-    make

-Get a `secret_config.py` file and tweak it.
-The important properties are
+Get a `secret_config.py` file and tweak it to account for the location of your database and cache.

-* `SQLALCHEMY_DATABASE_URI`: describes where the database is.

-The rest don't require tweaking, but contain sensitive information.
+Build the application.

+    make all

+This will set up a Python virtualenv called venv (if necessary), install all python dependencies to it, install all npm dependencies to `app/node_modules`, build all the frontend JavaScript and LESS, and run any pending database migrations.

 Contact
 =======